thinktandem/thinktandem.io/src/content/articles/digital-agency-onboarding-with-kalabox.md

 ## Understanding How Kalabox Works

 First let me say, I do not claim to be an expert on how Kalabox works.
-Although Kalabox is open source, I have never forked the repo, commited a patch, or added to the [documentation](http://docs.kalabox.io/).
-I have however, read all the documentation (at least a couple of times), posted questions on the github issue que, posted replies in the issue queue, posted a thread or two on the Pantheon Power User Group thread, and have experimented relentlessly trying to vet Kalabox as a drop in replacement for our team's preferred localized development tool.
+Although Kalabox is open source, I have never forked the repo, commited a patch, or added to the [documentation](http://docs.kalabox.io/) (yet!).
+I have, however, read all the documentation (at least a couple of times), posted questions on the github issue que, posted replies in the issue queue, posted a message or two on the Pantheon Power User Group thread, and have experimented relentlessly trying to vet Kalabox as a drop in replacement for our team's preferred localized development tool.

 ### Kalabox basically works like this:
 * Download the Kalabox Application from [GitHub](https://github.com/kalabox/kalabox/releases)